-The relative sizes of fish caught during annual sampling events are tracked and modifications to future sampling events are made, as necessarv. to ensure long-term health of the on-site fish populations.
+The relative sizes of fish caught during annual sampling events are tracked and modifications to future sampling events are made, as necessary, to ensure long-term health of the on-site fish populations.
 Successful sampling of sufficiently large fish for analysis from 2008 through 2015, even with low water levels in the on-site portion of the Peconic River, indicated that fish populations could maintain themselves.
 However, the combination of discontinuing STP discharges to the Peconic River results in high variability in the presence of water and flow sufficient enough to reach offsite portions of the river.
-In 2019, water levels began to recede, resulting in water being retained only in deeper open water areas and levels continued to recede in 2020.
-There was no documented offsite flow in 2020.
+In 2019, water levels began to recede, resulting in water being retained only in deeper open water areas and levels continued to recede through 2021.
+There was no documented offsite flow in 2021.

 For fish populations to survive and flourish, water levels must be substantial enough to allow migration of fish and maintain their presence for an extended period to replenish populations.
 As mentioned above, new criteria for the collection of fish samples have been developed.
 These criteria will guide the environmental monitoring approach for fish in the future.
 To determine if enough fish are present to support sampling, population assessments are conducted.
-In 2020, a population assessment was conducted at the end of July and resulted in the capture of 51 fish composed of creek chubsucker, large-mouth bass, and bluegill sunfish.
+In 2021, a population assessment was conducted at the end of May and resulted in the capture of nine chain pickerel.
 The largest fish caught had a length of 80 mm, or a little over three inches.
-The average length of fish was 19 mm.
+The average length of fish was 58 mm.
 Since there were no fish of significant size, no samples were taken.